Oso Cloud Data Model

 • By integrating with Polar policies, facts let you write arbitrary authorization logic over your data.

 • Facts are designed to be flexible.
-You shouldn't have to fit all of your authorization-relevant data into one specific model (like RBAC, ABAC, or ReBAC systems require).
+You don't have to fit all of your authorization-relevant data into one specific model (like RBAC, ABAC, or ReBAC systems require).

 If you'd like to learn more about using Oso Cloud in your app or have any questions about this guide, connect with us on Slack.
 We're happy to help.